Skip to main content

 Because the AI uses an abstract query format and not SQL to create queries, the generated query respects the permissions set in Omni.
 This means it's not possible to access data outside of the topics, models, and connections a user has been restricted to in Omni.

-Additionally, this approach ensures that no private, relational, or result set data is shared.
-Only metadata about the current query, user prompt, and selected topic fields is sent to OpenAI, thus maintaining the privacy and security of your data.
+Additionally, this approach ensures that no private, relational, or result set data is shared to generate queries.
+Only metadata about the current query, user prompt, and selected topic fields is sent to AWS Bedrock, thus maintaining the privacy and security of your data.

 Shared data

-While relational data is never shared, Omni does share certain metadata with OpenAI to generate accurate responses.
+While relational data is not shared to generate queries, Omni does share certain metadata with AWS Bedrock to generate accurate responses.
 This metadata includes:

 DescriptionWhat's shared?